zongyi-li/zongyi-li.github.io/_pages/about.md

 Recently I have been working on developing graph neural networks for partial differential equations.

-I was an undergrad at Washington University in St. Louis, double-majoring in computer science and mathematics,
+I was an undergrad at Washington University in St. Louis, double-majoring in computer science and mathematics.
 I was privileged to be advised by [Brendan Juba](https://www.cse.wustl.edu/~bjuba/) and [Xiang Tang](https://www.math.wustl.edu/~xtang/).